-On the South American tour leg, Turner plays to 182,000 people in the Maracana Arena, Rio - the largest audience ever assembled for a single performer.
+On the South American tour leg, Turner plays to 182,000 people in the Maracana Arena in Rio de Janeiro, the largest audience ever assembled for a single performer.
 The tour comes to a close in Osaka, Japan after 230 dates in 25 countries, playing to 4 million fans.
 Tina takes a well-earned year off.

 In March, Foreign Affair has outsold Private Dancer in the UK and has reached multi-platinum status in 14 different countries.
 The Foreign Affair Tour kicks off in Antwerp, Belgium.
 The successful tour delights fans across Europe, culminating on November 4 in Rotterdam. lt is the biggest European tour ever, surpassing even those by colleagues including the Rolling Stones, Elton John and David Bowie.
 Tina plays 125 shows (65 stadiums and 60 arenas) in front of 3.5 million people.

 On February 16, Ike Turner was sentenced to four years in a California prison for cocaine possession.
 He completed 18 months of his sentence before being released on parole in September 1991.

 Tina's greatest hits compilation album Simply The Best is released. lt reaches UK #1 and is also #1 in 12 territories, selling in excess of 10 million copies.

 While Ike remained in prison, Ike & Tina Turner were inducted into the Rock & Roll Hall of Fame, which Phil Spector accepted on their behalf.